Fort Wayne Terrible Orchestra

 You are encouraged to find that instrument you played in high school or middle and play again with us.
 If you need help finding an instrument again, there are several stores in town that will rent.
 The best experience is if you have at least 2-3 years on your instrument.

 We meet Monday nights at 7 PM for a 10 week sessions.
 You can find out more by going to: fwterribleorchestra.com.
-Our next session starts September 12 and runs until November 14, when we will have a concert!
+Our current session starts January 23 and runs until March 6, when we will have a concert!

-The Fort Wayne Terrible Orchestra will have its Fall Concert right here at FirstMC on Sunday, November 14 at 7 PM in the Fellowship Hall.
+The Fort Wayne Terrible Orchestra will have its Spring Concert right here at FirstMC on Sunday, March 6 at 7:15 PM in the Fellowship Hall.
 Deb Graham leads this group of community members who are playing their instruments for enjoyment.
 The concert is free, so please come and show your support to this wonderful group as they endeavor to play some beautiful music for everyone.

 About Debra Graham, Founder and Director